yulondawyatt/unit-fundamentals/arrays/readme.md

   }
 }

-// A lovely sprite has enchanted my bedazzled boomerang.
+// A lovely sprite has enchanted my boomerang.
 // A lovely sprite has enchanted my tent.
 // A lovely sprite has enchanted my kitten food.
 ```